tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 Here's an explanation of what these lists do for me:

 `Triage` - This is the birthplace of *most* my tasks.
-If there are tasks that come up that I *know* are urgent and *must* be completed either today or this week, I'll just put them directly in the appropriate list, but they usually start here.
+If there are tasks that come up that I *know* are urgent and *must* be completed either today or this week, I'll just put them directly in the appropriate list, but they almost always start here.
 By having this one place where all the ideas are collected, I can be sure that I'm not missing a captured idea just because it's hidden in the bottom of one of my categorical lists.
 It also forces me to prioritize incoming tasks on at least a daily basis.
 I keep this as the first list on my board so that I can trust myself to deal with incoming tasks frequently.
-I've added other tools that make it easy to capture thoughts and tasks in this list wherever I am, and because my Trello board is my task hub, if a task or thought can make it to my Trello board, I can be 100% certain that I'll be forced to deal with it at some point.
+I've added other tools that make it easy to capture thoughts and tasks in this list wherever I am (see "Capturing Tools" below).
+Because my Trello board is my task hub, if a task or thought can make it to my Trello board, I can be 100% certain that I'll be forced to deal with it at some point.

 `This Week` - This list represents the body of work that I've committed to during the week.
 Having this list enables a quicker daily planning session, as I don't need to scan the entire board to decide which things I want to get done today.
+Every task in this list will have a due date as well as a story point estimate.
 I'll discuss in more detail in my Weekly Planning section below.

-`Today` - I keep my `Today` list front and center because that's what I've committed to do today.
+`Today` - My `Today` list is the list of tasks I've committed to do today.
 This, to me, is the most important list because if I'm not actually *doing* something *today*, what's the point in planning at all?
-I try to make sure that tasks are paired down enough that I will be able to accomplish them within the day.
+I try to make sure that tasks are paired down enough that I will be able to accomplish them within the day, and I try to make sure the number of tasks I need to do every day does not exceed my ability to accomplish them.
+I have a [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policy that runs every night removes any remaining task from `Today` and puts it in `This Week`, so I can start my day with a clean slate, and deliberately choose the tasks that I will do each day.
 Daily planning is a crucial component to keeping this list up to date and useful, and I'll discuss this more below.

 `Waiting For` - Nothing generates more conscious or sub-conscious frustration for me than to see a task in my list that I can do nothing about.
 By having a landing spot for tasks that require an action/event outside of my control, I can let my mind rest, knowing that I've done all that I can for now.
 This list is also scanned during my morning planning just in case that action/event has happened and I can move forward to finishing the task.